Linda Crampton is a writer and experienced science teacher with an honors degree in biology. She enjoys writing about

 The immature tree is shaped like a pyramid.
 As it matures, it loses some of its lower branches and develops a dome-shaped crown at the upper part of the trunk.
 After the lower branches drop, shorter whorls of branches often develop from dormant buds below the domed crown.
 This sometimes gives the tree a two-tiered appearance.

 Like the trunk and branches, the leaves of the bunya pine are unusual.
 They are arranged in multiple rows that surround a branch and may overlap each other.
 The leaves are stiff and pointed.
 The prickly points can be very painful when they jab into the skin.
-On younger branches the leaves are arranged in two opposite rows instead of in multiple rows.
+Anyone who has to deal with the plant should wear protective clothing.
+On younger branches, the leaves are arranged in opposite rows instead of in multiple rows around the branch.
+The tree is evergreen.

 The leaves of a bunya pine resemble those of a monkey puzzle tree but aren't identical.
 The leaves of the monkey puzzle tree are roughly triangular in shape with a pointed tip and a wide base.
 Those of the bunya pine have a pointed tip and a tapered base.
 Both leaf types are sometimes likened to a reptile's scales.

 The bunya pine produces a high quality, light yellow wood.
-The wood is useful for making furniture and for constructing musical instruments such as acoustic guitars.
+The wood is useful for making furniture and for constructing the soundboard of acoustic guitars.